MantissaMr/nrel_charging/data-cleaning-report.md

 After the above fields have been exported, and the following actions were taken using Excel:

 - Fields grouped by `station` are formed into [tidy_station.csv](https://github.com/MantissaMr/nrel_charging/blob/main/tidy_station.csv).
-- Fields grouped by `year` for pre/post COVID analysis into [covid_19.csv](https://github.com/MantissaMr/nrel_charging/blob/main/covid_19.csv).
+- Fields grouped by `year` for pre/post COVID analysis are formed into [covid_19.csv](https://github.com/MantissaMr/nrel_charging/blob/main/covid_19.csv).
-- Fields grouped by `year` for free/paid charging cost into [freePaid.csv](https://github.com/MantissaMr/nrel_charging/blob/main/freePaid.csv).
+- Fields grouped by `year` for free/paid charging cost are formed into [freePaid.csv](https://github.com/MantissaMr/nrel_charging/blob/main/freePaid.csv).

 ## Data Validation
 The quality of our cleaned data was evaluated based on the following metrics: